-- CMF3 Furnaces are supplied with a single air filter when shipped from the factory.
-Accessing the filter does not require tools and can be easily removed from the inside of the access door.
-The filter is secured to the door with two retaining brackets. - It is recommended that the filter be replaced monthly.
-Use a filter with MERV rating no greater than 10. - Replacement filters are available at most local retailers.
-Inspect filters frequently and replace when necessary with filter of same dimensional size (16" x 25" x 1"). - Filters designed to remove smaller particles such as pollen, may require additional maintenance.
+- CMF2 Furnaces are supplied with a single air filter when shipped from the factory.
+It is recommended that the filter be cleaned or replaced monthly.
+Newly built or recently renovated homes may require more frequent changing until the construction dust has minimized. replacement filters are available at most local retailers.
+Inspect filters frequently and replace when necessary with filter of same dimensional size - Filters designed to remove smaller particles such as pollen, may require additional maintenance.